Smith to leapfrog Carter as most capped All Blacks back against Wales

 Foster has also confirmed that winger Will Jordan will not take part on this tour due to a persisting vestibular issue.

-Beauden Barrett; Sevu Reece, Rieko Ioane, Jordie Barrett, Caleb Clarke; Richie Mo'unga, Aaron Smith; Ardie Savea, Dalton Papali'i, Shannon Frizzell; Scott Barrett, Samuel Whitelock (capt); Tyrel Lomax, Codie Taylor, Ethan de Groot
+Beauden Barrett; Sevu Reece, Rieko Ioane, Jordie Barrett, Caleb Clarke; Richie Mo'unga, Aaron Smith; Ardie Savea, Dalton Papali'i, Shannon Frizell; Scott Barrett, Sam Whitelock (capt); Tyrel Lomax, Codie Taylor, Ethan de Groot

 Replacements: Samisoni Taukei'aho, Ofa Tu'ungafasi, Fletcher Newell, Tupou Vaa'i, Akira Ioane, Brad Weber, David Havili, Anton Lienert-Brown